St. Clement's Episcopal Church - New York City

 3 manuals, 32 stops

-This organ was originally built in 1813 by John Lowe for St. John's Chapel of Trinity Parish, but it had been captured by the British in the War of 1812.
+This organ was originally built by John Lowe in 1813 for St. John's Chapel of Trinity Parish, but it had been captured by the British in the War of 1812.
 The Lowe organ was eventually recovered and installed in the chapel, serving until it was replaced in 1839 by an organ built by Thomas Robjohn.
 For the next twelve years, the Lowe organ was stored in the tower of St. John's Chapel.
 In 1844, the organ was donated to St. Clement's by Trinity Corporation but it was not installed until 1851, after being rebuilt by Henry Crabb of New York, who also provided a new case.
 The rebuilt organ lasted into the 20th century and was repaired by Louis F. Mohr & Co. in 1903.
 According to The American Musical Directory of 1861, the organ had "3 banks keys, 32 stops, 1½ octaves of pedals" and was "Built by Henry Crabb, sen., in 1852."

 Specifications of this organ have not yet been located.